How much does it cost to own a dog in Australia?

 At the same time, the types of treatments available for our pets have increased, and this might also be driving the growth in claims.
 Diagnostics have become more sophisticated, with more blood tests and other tools available to vets.
 This means dogs could have more treatment options available if they do become ill or injured, and it underscores the vital role Pet Insurance can play by helping pet owners fund treatment options for their dogs.

 Welcoming a dog to your household can be one of the best decisions you’ll make.
 Our canine family members boost our psychological and physical health while giving us unconditional love.
 Whether it’s accident or injury, as a loving dog owner you’ll want to make sure you can pay for the treatment your dog needs.
-Pet Insurance is an affordable way to stay covered for life’s unexpected events, and to give your dog the best quality of life it deserves, no matter what life stage it’s at.
+Pet Insurance is one way to provide you the peace of mind you are covered for if your dog suffers an illness or specified accidental injury.

 Like senior humans, senior dogs are more likely to develop health issues.
 From arthritis and gum disease to kidney disease and cancer, various chronic conditions requiring treatment can afflict older dogs.
-By purchasing insurance from an eligible age and avoiding breaks in cover, you may be able to ensure coverage for your senior dog, and continue to obtain the best possible medical care and quality of life for your canine family member.
+If insurance is purchased from an eligible age and there are no breaks in cover, you may be able to ensure coverage continues for your senior dog, and you can continue to obtain the best possible medical care and quality of life for your canine family member.
+If insuring your pet at a later stage in life be aware that any pre existing conditions may not be covered and that some insurers have an age limit on taking out new cover.

 Benefits of Pet Insurance

-One of the most important advantages of having Pet Insurance is it covers you for unexpected medical costs arising from illness or accidents.
+One of the most important advantages of having Pet Insurance is it covers you for unexpected medical costs arising from illness or specified accidental injuries.
 In these situations, you’ll want to ensure your dog gets the level of care it needs in a timely manner.

 - Emergencies and life-threatening conditions – Unexpected medical bills can arise when you least expect it, and sometimes the injury or illness requiring treatment can be serious or life threatening.
 While we’d prefer not to think about it, it can happen.
 In the event it does, you’ll want to be able to get your dog the urgent medical assistance it needs.

-- Most of your treatment costs – Your insurance cover may pay for all or a part of your treatment costs; for example, up to 80% of the vet bill.9
+- Most of your treatment costs – Your insurance cover may pay for all or a part of your treatment costs.

 - Annual benefit limit – Policies vary, but generally you’ll have an annual benefit limit you can use as required on any type of covered treatment under the accident or illness category.